Roewe RX5: First generation (2016)

 On 9 June 2016, Alibaba officially unveiled the Roewe RX5, its first “Internet car” in collaboration with SAIC.
 Priced upwards of RMB 148,800 ($22,300) when deliveries started in August 2016.

 eRX5 and ERX5

 The RX5 came in three different powertrains, including the petrol engined RX5, the PHEV eRX5, and the fully electric ERX5.
 The capital "E" in Roewe's naming system indicates fully electric while the lower case "e" indicates hybrid.

 Exterior styling differences are mainly on the front view, with the eRX5 and ERX5 having larger grilles and grille mounted front license plates.
 The only styling difference between the eRX5 and ERX5 are the different inner headlamp setup and graphics.

 MG RX5

 The RX5 is also sold under the MG marque, though only with petrol powertrains.
-The 2.0 turbo comes only with all wheel drive.
 It was launched in the Middle East and the Philippines in February 2018.
 It is also sold in Cambodia, Iran and South America.